-Closed System Water Testing to BSRIA BG 50/2013
+Closed Systems Water Testing to BSRIA BG 50/2013

-Water Treatment Services is a leading UK environmental solutions specialist.
-Our expert laboratory services includes closed system water testing and analysis to support BSRIA BG 50/2013 standards.
-Our tests cover a comprehensive range of important microbiological, chemical and physical parameters associated with the operation of closed heating and cooling systems.
+Our water quality analysis solutions cover a comprehensive range of important microbiological, chemical and physical parameters associated with the operation and maintenance of closed heating, chilled and cooling systems.

-Our specialist laboratory water analysis solutions for closed heating and cooling systems includes:
+Our specialist laboratory based closed system water testing solutions for closed-loop heating and cooling systems includes:

 Full national UK coverage

 With offices in London serving the South and South East England, Manchester (North West), Birmingham (Midlands), Bristol (South East England and Wales), Leeds (North and North East) and Glasgow (Scotland), supported by regional teams of specially trained engineers, water treatment service specialists and technicians we can offer professional, cost effective water testing, in-field sampling and laboratory analysis services across the UK and Internationally.

 Contact Water Treatment Services today to learn how our professional laboratory analysis solutions can help improve the performance of your closed heating and cooling systems.
 To speak with one of our experts call us on 0330 223 31 31 or simply use this button.